8 Ways to Save Money on Food at Disneyland

 Before we go on a trip, I check to see if we have any gift cards that might be helpful.
 For example, there is a Cold Stone Creamery on Harbor, near the pedestrian crosswalk.
 Stopping there with the gift card one of us got two years ago is a cheaper way to treat the family than buying ice cream on Main street.
 There’s also a McDonalds, Denny’s, Panera, and IHOP in the same area on Harbor.

-Starbucks gift cards can even be used at the Starbucks locations inside the parks.
+You can use Starbucks gift cards at their locations inside the parks.
 Those are the Market House on Main Street in Disneyland and the Fiddler, Fifer, and Practical Cafe in California Adventure.
 There is also a Starbucks in Downtown Disney.

 7. Use Discounts

 Use any discounts or rewards you have coming to you.
 For example, the Disney Visa Card entitles you to a 10% discount at the French Market and the River Belle Terrace in Disneyland, the Cocina Cucamonga Mexican Grill, Wine Country Trattoria, and Paradise Garden Grill in California Adventure as well as Steakhouse 55, Disney’s PCH Grill, and Storytellers Café at the resort hotels.
-Disneyland annual passholders enjoy discounts of up to 15% at many restaurants.
+Tose with a Disneyland Magic Key (annual pass) enjoy discounts of up to 15% at many restaurants.
 Some people also use their Landry’s Card points at the Bubba Gump’s at the nearby Anaheim Garden Walk.
 These aren’t cheap places to eat even with the discounts, but if you’re going to go anyway, you might as well save what you can.

 8. Choose Wisely